sarainigo/Aerial_Robotics_Final_Thesis/README.md

 The quadricopter model that has been selected for the integration into the test bench is the Parrot Airborne Cargo Travis.

 This project has been based on a library already developed for the connection and sending of basic commands.
 This library has been integrated into ROS to facilitate the development of the control package.

+There are several launchers in order to execute the files of interest.